ABob/vim/README.md

 Plugins were installed over pathogen.
 New plugins should be added as git submodules, if they are cloned from their git repositories.

--To install this configuration on another machine, run:
+- To install this configuration on another machine, run:
 ```
 cd ~
 git clone https://github.com/ABob/vim.git   ### or git clone git@github.com:ABob/vim.git